Sharing Model: OWD, Role Hierarchy & Sharing Rules

 CTA Exam Relevance

 Implicit sharing is frequently tested because candidates forget about it.
-When you set Account OWD to Private but Opportunity OWD to Public Read, opportunity owners can still see the parent Account via implicit sharing — which may not be intended.
+When Account OWD is set to Private but Opportunity OWD is Public Read, opportunity owners can still see the parent Account via implicit sharing.
+That may not be intended.

 Apex Managed Sharing

-When declarative sharing mechanisms (OWD, hierarchy, sharing rules, teams) are insufficient, Apex managed sharing provides programmatic control.
+When declarative sharing mechanisms (OWD, hierarchy, sharing rules, teams) fall short, Apex managed sharing provides programmatic control.

 How Apex Managed Sharing Works